SweepsKings Logo

 Summary

-Sweepstakes casinos are able to operate legally because they take a loose interpretation of sweepstakes regulations, which state you can offer games of chance and cash prizes if there is no purchase necessary to participate.
+Sweepstakes casinos can operate legally because they make a favorable assessment of sweepstakes regulations, which means they can offer games of chance and cash prizes if there is no purchase necessary to participate.

-This loose interpretation has recently been put to the test in Michigan, which has declared sweepstakes casinos illegal.
+This interpretation has recently been put to the test in Michigan, which declared sweepstakes casinos illegal there.
 Lobby groups have been pushing regulators to take measures against sweepstakes casinos, so additional restrictions might be introduced in the future.

 The legal status of the industry is not stable.
 States with regulated online casinos, like Delaware and West Virginia, are cracking down on unregulated gambling as they don’t want to miss out on valuable tax revenue, while anti-gaming states, including Alabama, are attempting to close loopholes.

-However, don’t count out social casinos because VGW recently won an important court case in Florida!
-SweepsKings will keep you updated on the latest legal changes, but as of now, you are free to play at sweepstakes casinos in 48 US states.
+SweepsKings will keep you updated on the latest legal changes, but as of now, you are free to play at sweepstakes casinos in 46 US states.

 FAQs